mitchellkrogza/nginx-ultimate-bad-bot-blocker/_fail2ban_addon/README.md

 It is important to please <a href="https://groups.google.com/forum/#!forum/nginx-ultimate-bad-bot-blocker">subscribe your email address to the mailing list</a> or <a href="mailto:nginx-ultimate-bad-bot-blocker+subscribe@googlegroups.com">simply send a blank email here</a> to subscribe.

-Please make sure you are subscribed to notifications to be notified when the blocker is updated and also to be notified when any important or mission critical (potentially breaking) changes take place.
+Please make sure you are subscribed to notifications to be notified when the blocker is updated and also to be notified when any important or mission-critical (potentially breaking) changes take place.

 ##### Also follow me on twitter @ubuntu101za for update notifications

 <a href='https://twitter.com/ubuntu101za'><img src='https://img.shields.io/twitter/follow/ubuntu101za.svg?style=social&label=Follow' alt='Follow @ubuntu101za'></a>

 ************************************************
-- Tested On: Fail2Ban 0.9.3 > 0.10.2
+- Tested On: Fail2Ban 0.9.3 > 1.1.0
-- Server: Ubuntu 16.04.2 / Ubuntu 18.04.2
+- Server: Ubuntu 16.04.2 / Ubuntu 18.04.2 / Debian 13 "Trixie"
-- Firewall: IPTables
+- Firewall: IPTables / nftables (Netfilter)
 ************************************************

-## Dependancies:
+## Dependencies:

-- requires nginxrepeatoffender.conf in /etc/fail2ban/filter.d folder
+- requires nginxrepeatoffender.local in /etc/fail2ban/filter.d folder
-- requires nginxrepeatoffender.conf in /etc/fail2ban/action.d folder
+- requires nginxrepeatoffender.local or nginxrepeatoffender-nftables.local in /etc/fail2ban/action.d folder
 - requires jail settings called [nginxrepeatoffender]
 - requires nginx.repeatoffender file in /etc/fail2ban